DT6001 - Nutrition and dietetic care 2 (30 credits) (2022/23)

 On completing this module learners will be able to:

-4. Generate and evaluate suitable dietetic management goals and plans for reviewing and monitoring dietetic care.
+3. Formulate appropriate nutrition and dietetic diagnoses with justification and be able to develop and evaluate suitable dietetic management outcomes and interventions for reviewing and monitoring dietetic care.

-7. Illustrate understanding of the requirements by the Health and Care Professions Council, including the expectations of professional behaviour and demonstrate an ability to practice within the ethical and legal boundaries of the dietetic profession.
+5. Illustrate understanding of the requirements by the Health and Care Professions Council and demonstrate an ability to practise within the ethical and legal boundaries of the dietetic profession.

 Assessment will comprise: